Personal InformationMore >>

 Professor Supervisor of Doctorate Candidates Supervisor of Master's Candidates

 Dr. Xiangzhou Xu is a Professor and PhD Supervisor at the School of Hydraulic Engineering, Dalian University of Technology.
-His expertise includes soil and water conservation, utilization of rainfall resources, and topography measurement.
+His expertise includes resource sustainability, soil and water conservation, rainfall resource utilization, and topography measurement.
 Most of his work time is spent on the physical experiments in the laboratory as well as in field.
-He is the principal investigator of two projects of the National Natural Science Foundation of China, a program for the Excellent Talents in the Universities of Liaoning Province, and other two provincial and ministerial level projects.
-He is also the first author of eleven invention patents of China.
-The Topography Meter designed by him opened the way for further development of landslide tracking and measuring.
-Presently Professor Xu has authored fifty journal articles, and two book chapters.
-Among the journal articles, eleven of them are published on the high level scientific journals of international reputation and circulation, and one of the papers has been cited by SCI for more than 80 times until present.
+He is the principal investigator of two projects of the National Natural Science Foundation of China and a program for the Excellent Talents in the Universities of Liaoning Province.
+Presently Professor Xu has authored or co-authored fifty journal articles, and two books.
+Among the journal articles, twelve of them are published in the SCI international journals.
+Professor Xu is also the first author of twelve invention patents of China.
+The Topography Meter designed by him opened a new way for further development of landslide tracking and measuring.

 Papers published in the international journals: